dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 ##### 3.3.
 Get all existing channels

 1. Run `darc get-channels` to display available channels.
-Arcade builds are published to the '.NET Tools - Latest' channel.
+Arcade builds are published to the '.NET Eng - Latest' channel.

 ##### 3.4.
 Create a subscription to get Arcade updates